-Attended noise compliance monitoring at designated noise sensitive receivers has taken place in accordance with the requirements of OneSteel Hexham EPL (EPL 5345).
+Attended noise compliance monitoring at designated noise sensitive receivers has taken place in accordance with the requirements of OneSteel Hexham EPL No: 5345.

-Ambient $L{Aeq(15 \text{ min})}$ noise levels at higher than the EPL noise limits were measured during various monitoring periods at the designated receiver locations during the daytime, evening and night time.
+Ambient $L{Aeq(15 \text{ min})}$ noise levels at higher than the EPL noise limits were measured during all monitoring periods at the designated receiver locations during the daytime, evening and night time excluding R2 - Calvary St Joseph's Retirement Community during the day-time.
 However it was noted that extraneous noise sources, namely road and rail traffic, contributed significantly to these noise levels.